koba04/jsconf-jp-presentation/packages/slide/slides/1-self-introduction.md

 ----------------------

 <!-- note
-This is a custom renderer of my introduction.
+This is the actual code of the demo using a custom renderer that I've created.
 After this talk, you can create a custom renderer like this.
 -->